ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 .. include:: tutorial/reject-qualification3.http
    :code:

-And check that qualified Bids are switched to 'active' and rejected bid switched to "invalid":
+And check that qualified Bids are switched to 'active':

 .. include:: tutorial/qualificated-bids-view.http
+   :code:

+Rejected bid is not shown in bids/ listing.
+We can access rejected Bid by id:

+.. include:: tutorial/rejected-bid-view.http
    :code:

 Tender owner approves qualifications by switching to next status: